wishpath/CSVReaderBackendJavaH2/README.md

 Runs the project.

+## More

-## Please follow frontend instructions, given in the links above.
+Please follow frontend instructions, given in the links above.